MicrosoftDocs/data-integration/data-integration/vnet/create-data-gateways.md

 1. By default, we provide a unique name for this data gateway, but you could optionally update it.

-1. By default, we provide a unique name for this data gateway, but you could optionally update it.

 1. Select **Save**.
 You will now see this VNet data gateway in your **Virtual network data gateways** tab.Note that a VNet data gateway is a managed gateway which could be used for controlling access to this resource for Power platform users.

     ![VNet data gateway](media/vnet-data-gateway.png)